Where To Eat in Decatur

 Named after an infamous boat captain, Simp McGhee’s is located at 725 Bank Street Northwest and is one of the more expensive restaurants in the city.

-Simp McGhee’s ranks #6 on TripAdvisor and the reviews are mixed but it has an overall rating of 4 out of 5.
+Simp McGhie’s ranks #4 on TripAdvisor, and the reviews are mixed, but it has an overall rating of 4.1 out of 5.

 Perhaps as a nod to the namesake’s profession, the menu features several seafood dishes like Cajun Shrimp Sauté ($26), Crab Florentine ($29), and Grilled Tuna ($22).
 Poultry and pork are also on the menu, as are beef dishes like filet mignon and prime rib (market price).